 A variety of different life events can have a big effect on your taxes.
 Different situations, life stages, or events can affect how your earnings are taxed.
 You may get to lower your tax bracket, qualify for a tax credit, or take advantage of other attendant benefits.

 So what events can affect your taxes?
 Here are some:

 Marriage allows you to file your tax as " married filing jointly" or "married filing separately".
 This significant change of status may require a change of name for one of the mates, and consequently, the change will appear on all legal documents such as insurance and driver’s license to name a few.

 Your tax bracket may also change since you'd no longer file as single.

 A lot will change for your taxes in this situation, and even applies if it is a separation.
 The address and name may require changes, and you may need to get familiar with child support and alimony arrangements.
 As for alimony, since January 2019, if you pay alimony you can't deduct it, and the receiver doesn't have to report it as a taxable income.

 Child support does not affect taxes both ways -- as the payer or receiver.
 As for child custody, only one parent claims "child dependent" on taxes.
-If you happen to have the custody of a child, you can qualify for The Child Tax Credit, Child and Dependent Care, and the EITC.
+If you happen to have the custody of a child, you can qualify for tax credits such as The Child Tax Credit, Child and Dependent Care, and the EITC.